Revelation: Chapter 7

 13-17 Identity of the great multitude

 A similar occurrence segregating the faithful from the unrighteous was during the third conquest of King Nebuchadnezzar against Judah, when God was preparing to judge Jerusalem, as recorded in Ezekiel 9:3-11.
 Before the final battle against Jerusalem, an angel was sent to mark the foreheads of those who grieved about the detestable things done in the temple of God.
-This was being done just before the glory of the Lord departed completely from the temple.
+This was done just before the glory of the Lord departed completely from the temple.
 God's judgment began at the temple and then outward.
 None were spared because of either age or sex from death.
 All who were not sealed died, but only those who were sealed lived.

 • It identified them as belonging to God